SpikeInterface/spikeinterface/installation_tips/README.md

 ## Installation tips

-If you are not (yet) an expert in Python installations (conda vs pip, mananging environements, etc.), here we propose a simple recipe to install :code:`spikeinterface` and several sorters inside a anaconda environment for windows/mac user.
+If you are not (yet) an expert in Python installations (conda vs pip, mananging environements, etc.), here we propose a simple recipe to install `spikeinterface` and several sorters inside a anaconda environment for windows/mac user.

 This environment will install:
  * spikeinterface full option
  * spikeinterface-gui
  * phy
- * spyking-circus
  * tridesclous
+ * spyking-circus (not on mac)
+ * herdinspikes (not on windows)

+kilosort, ironclust and hdsort are matplot based and need to be installed by source. klusta do not work anymore with python3.8 you should create a similar environment with python3.6

 ### Quick installation